awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-create-standard.md

    The registry key disables RDP connections until they are re\-enabled\.
 Disabling RDP connections is a necessary security measure because, during the first boot session after Sysprep has run, there is a short period of time where RDP allows connections and the Administrator password is blank\.

-1. The EC2Config service calls `sysprep.exe` by executing the following command:
+1. The EC2Config service calls Sysprep by running the following command:

    ```
    sysprep.exe /unattend: "C:\Program Files\Amazon\Ec2ConfigService\sysprep2008.xml" /oobe /generalize /shutdown